If they wish, the spouses may restrict each other's right to their personal property if they get divorced or one of them dies.

 You cannot be a witness if the person making a prenuptial agreement is your current or former spouse, your sibling, your parent or your child, or if you have some other close relationship with the person that is similar to an intimate or family relationship.
 The witness must be 15 years of age.

 Yes.
 A prenuptial agreement is cancelled if you make a new prenuptial agreement or feel that you no longer need one.
 You can change the prenuptial agreement at any time while you are married.
-You can make a new prenuptial agreement, or give notification of cancelling the agreement, in the same way as you made the first one and submit it to the Local Register Office for registration.
+You can make a new prenuptial agreement, or give notification of cancelling the agreement, in the same way as you made the first one and submit it to the Digital and Population Data Services Agency for registration.